raf-1404/cybersec/README.md

  Blocks input from mouse and keyboard thru blockinput windows api opens a url in web browser and opens it 6 times

+ c) antivirus1.cpp Simple antivirus program that compares MD5 hashes obtain from source code to the MD5 hashes already precompiled stored in a text file called md5sum.txt